lecritch/keras_and_tensorflow-chi-sea-dsc/README.md

 Still, even though the 2nd model reached a higher accuracy and lower loss, it looks like it still has not stopped learning.
 The slope of the loss is getting smaller, but it has not leveled out completely.

+From yesterday's lesson, you may remember that the vanilla SGD optimizer applies a constant learning rate accross all values.
+Let's look at the default value.

+If we increase the learning rate, our parameter adjustments will take bigger steps, allowing us to proceed more quickly down the gradient.

+If we increase the learning rate to a very high number, we see that our model overshoots the minimum, and starts bouncing all around.

 Let's get a bit more modern, and apply a relu activation function in our layers.

+Compared to our original sigmoid with 50 epochs and batch 32, the relu activation reaches a much higher accuracy

+Let's try batch size 1

 We are reaching a high accuracy, but still looks like our model has not converged.
 If we increased our number of epochs, we would be looking at a long wait.